sajadsafary/tgju/docs/AllCommon2.md

 ### NewAllCommon2

-`func NewAllCommon2(key int32, category string, title string, price string, change string, low string, high string, createdAt string, ) *AllCommon2`
+`func NewAllCommon2(key int32, category string, title string, price string, change AllCommon2Change, low string, high string, createdAt string, ) *AllCommon2`

 NewAllCommon2 instantiates a new AllCommon2 object
 This constructor will assign default values to properties that have it defined,